You're reading an pre-release version of this documentation.

 • Is free / open-source

-• Should fit well on FPGA but also be portable to ASIC
+• Should fit well on all FPGA families but also be portable to ASIC

 Other doc / media / talks